Avikai-Soria/dotNet5781---Bus-Management-Project/README.md

-CatBoo!
-# dotNet5781_6877_2459
-Avikai and Amit's Windows Project
+Avikai and Amit's Windows Project, part of a course in JCT Project contains learning exercises and final project of bus system management in C#.
-A A A
-B B B
-End of ReadMe.
-See you next time o/